Sammy Fraser pictured above is our new Volunteer Coordinator who will be working with the Young Rangers commencing April

 Europarc promote and assist in organising an annual camp for Young Rangers to attend from all over Europe.
-Our Young rangers have attended the camp in the Cairngorms 2008, Spain 2009, Netherlands 2011 and Slovenia 2012.
+Our Young rangers have attended the camp in the Cairngorms 2008, Spain 2009, Netherlands 2011 and Slovenia 2012 and Finland 2015.
 The 2010 camp was hosted by the Mendip Hills AONB in partnership with Goblin Combe Environment Centre and Fernhill Farm.

 Mendip Hills Young Rangers Review